Teradata/dbt-teradata/README.md

       )
     }}
     ```
-    > :information_source: Note, that unlike in `table_option`, there are no commas between index statements!
+    > :information_source: Note, unlike in `table_option`, there are no commas between index statements!
     ```yaml
     {{
       config(